sbechara/linuxGame/ReadMe.md

 This was made by me, I am probably walking around the room right now weirding you out.
 Or maybe you are an online student.
 In either way, I hope you learn a little, and have a little fun.

 ## The first rule of Linux: Everything is either a file or a folder
-That is it!
-Super important that you never forget what you are dealing with.
+This is really one of the only things you need to know!
 A file is a thing (a picture, a word document, a video) and a folder is a place that files can live in.
 Everything is a file, and it has to live in a folder.
+You are always in a folder (the very base folder is `/`).
+As an example, I am currently in my `/Users/sbechara/Documents/CSU/Teaching/MECH105/linuxGame` folder (that long description is called the path, notice that the lowest level is `/` showing that there is nothing lower than that).
+So to break it down, the `linuxGame` folder is in the `MECH105` folder which is in the `Teaching` folder which is in...you get the idea.
+Do you?

-Remember, that and you are halfway to being a linux expert!
+If you do, congratulations!
+You are halfway to being a linux expert!
 But the other half is kind of hard, but still!
 Halfway there!

 ## man - talk to the man!
 What I mean is that on linux systems, if you forget what something does, you can read the manual!
 I'll admit that it is pretty archaic and hard to understand, but the more you read them the more sense they make.